pinkcreeper100/mdnotes/physics/Definitions-Year-1.md

 ### Newton's Second Law revisited

 The **impulse** of a force is defined as the force x the time for which the force acts and is equal to the change in momentum of the object in response to the force.

 $F Δt = Δ(mv)$

 ### Force-time graphs

 The area under a force-time graph = $F * t$ = change of momentum or impulse of the force.

 ### Elastic and Inelastic Collisions

 An **elastic** collision is one where the is **no loss of kinetic energy**.
 Total kinetic energy before the collision = total kinetic energy before the collision.

 An **inelastic** collision is one where there is some loss of kinetic energy.
 Momentum will be conserved, as always, but **some of the kinetic energy has been converted to other forms, usually heat.

 In a **totally inelastic** collision, the colliding objects stick together after colliding.

 ## Practical Skills

 ### Types of error in measurements

 **Random errors** are caused by unpredictable effects, such as small amounts of friction, thermal vibrations, draughts, and especially human judgement and reaction times.
 Random errors are (as the name suggests) always different when measurements are repeated, and repeated measurements are used to reduce their effect.

 **Systematic errors** are caused by inaccuracies in the measuring system, such as a calibration error, zero error, or an effect that cannot readily be measured like heat losses.
 Systematic errors do ***not*** cause a variation when measurements are repeated, and there is nothing that can be done to reduce their effect without re-designing the experiment to an extent.
-They are often difficult to spot, but can sometimes be seen by looking at the intercept of a gradient
+They are often difficult to spot, but can sometimes be seen by looking at the intercept of a gradient.

 ### Terms used in connection with experiments and experimental error

 **Precision** is the extent to which measurements agree with each other - i.e. the lack of significant variation in readings.

 **Accuracy** is how close a measurement is to the true value - i.e. how close to the result of an "ideal experiment".

 **Repeatability** - A measurement is repeatable if the original experimenter repeats the investigation using same method and equipment and obtains the same results.

 **Reproducibility** - A measurement is reproducible if the investigation is repeated by another person, or by using different equipment or techniques, and the same results are obtained.

 **Resolution** - the resolution of an instrument is the smallest difference in readings it can show.

 **Absolute** uncertainty is the interval within which the true value can be expected to lie e.g. the temperature is $20 °C \pm 2 °C$.
 Should always be expressed with an appropriate unit.

-**Fractional uncertainty** is given by $\frac{\textnormal{Absolute Uncertainty}}{\textnormal{Quantity}}$
+**Fractional uncertainty** is given by $\frac{\textnormal{Absolute Uncertainty}}
+{\textnormal{Quantity}}$

-**Percentage uncertainty** is given by $\text{fractional uncertainty} \times 100%$.
+**Percentage uncertainty** is given by $\text{Fractional Uncertainty} \times 100%$.

 ## Materials

 ### Hooke's Law

 The extension produced by a force in a wire or spring is directly proportional to the force applied, up to the limit of proportionality.

 ### Material Properties

 **Elastic behaviour** is when a sample that has been deformed by a force returns to its original shape and size when the force causing the deformation is removed.

-**Plastic behaviour** is the opposite of an elastic behaviour, when the deforming force is removed the material does not return to its original shape/size.
+**Plastic behaviour** is the opposite of an elastic behaviour, when the deforming force is removed the material does not return to its original shape/ size.

 **Elastic Limit** is the maximum amount that a material can be stretched by a force, and still return to its original length when the force is removed

 **Yield Point:** is the point at which the material extends considerably with no (or a very small) increase in force.
 The extension is permanent.

 **Ductile:** A ductile material can be easily and permanently stretched; e.g. drawn out into wires like copper.

 A **Brittle** material **fractures** very soon after the elastic limit, with little or no plastic deformation.
 These materials tend to be very strong under compression but weak under tension.
 E.g. concrete, ceramic, brick, glass

 ### Strain Energy